All Episodes

 They never had any love for Nate Silver to begin with.

-They just loved what he was telling them, but now he's turned into a traitor.
+They just loved what he was telling them.

-And so they're not they're not happy with him.
+And so they're not happy with him.

-John Kerry, quote, life as you know it on earth ends, if climate deniers are wrong.
+John Kerry, quote, life as you know it on earth ends if climate deniers are wrong.

 He's the Secretary of State.

-There's Drudge has a story.
+Drudge has a story.

-The Pentagon is busy right now with everything going on in the world with ISIS and everything and terrorism, the Pentagon is devising battle strategies against climate change.
+The Pentagon is busy right now with everything going on in the world with ISIS and everything and terrorism.

-That means Obama's ordered them to.
+That means Obama has ordered them to.

 And here's John Kerry.

-Life as you know it on earth ends, if people like me are right.
+Life as you know it on earth ends if people like me are right.

 No, if people like me are wrong.